 If you are travelling by car from London on the A13, take the A1306 towards Purfleet and at the Stonehouse roundabout turn right onto the A1090.
 At the roundabout with Purfleet Bypass, continue on the A1090 (London Road) for about 300 yards until you see signposts for the High House site which is on your right.

-The History of ROH Thurrock
+The history of ROH Thurrock

-Royal Opera House Thurrock was built in December 2010 when the previous Royal Opera House production facility had to be relocated from East London following London’s successful bid to host the 2012 Cultural Olympiad.
+The Bob and Tamar Manoukian Production Workshop opened in December 2010 when the previous Royal Opera House production facility had to be relocated from East London following London’s successful bid to host the 2012 Cultural Olympiad.

 In December 2010, High House Production Park opened to the public.
 It is a unique development that seeks to create a cluster of creative and cultural enterprises drawn from the backstage, technical and live music sectors.